vaibhavr24/QR-Code-Encoder-and-Decoder-with-GUI/README.md

 # QR-Code-Encoder-and-Decoder with GUI

-Creating a project that encodes and decodes a given qrcode in Python
+Creating a GUI based project that encodes and decodes a given qrcode in Python

 lib -
 qrcode, opencv and tkinter